Vegas Nightlife Guide

 Which Venues Handle Groups Best

 The best group-friendly venues are the larger clubs with multiple rooms and flexible VIP configurations.
 XS, OMNIA, and Hakkasan have the physical space to accommodate large groups without feeling cramped.
 Marquee and Zouk offer excellent group table packages with competitive pricing.
 Smaller venues like Jewel and Tao are better for groups of 10 or fewer.
-For strip clubs, Sapphire has the most experience handling large group bookings with their free limo service designed for parties of any size.
+For strip clubs, Sapphire has the most experience handling large group bookings with their free guest list designed for parties of any size.

 Tips for Keeping Your Group Together